To find a branch near you, please enter your town or postcode:

 The 1970s saw the company beginning to sell garden machinery and new showrooms were built to accommodate these products as well as the many other tools and ironmongery items which the company was selling successfully to farmers, the construction industry and the general public.

 Moving into the 1980s, 1990s and the 2000s, saw Alan Ernest, and his son Colin Ernest driving the company further forward.
 During this time major expansion has been achieved through the professional grass machinery side of the business where the main franchise is Ransomes Jacobsen.

 The Ford tractors franchise developed through an association with Fiat into the New Holland tractor and combine franchise of today.
 The development of Ernest Doe Power and the Case IH franchise began with the purchase of Framlingham Tractors in Suffolk, followed in 2004 with the purchase of Harper & Eede in Sussex.
 A further development in this area was the creation in 2001 of Ernest Doe Power, a division set up to sell Case IH products at separate locations to the New Holland branches.
 Case IH and New Holland have a common parent company.

 In the last 20 years or so, the company has begun to sell more and more in the way of clothing and footwear.
 Outdoor country clothing, work wear, safety wear, work and safety boots, wellies and wellingtons are now in constant demand in the company’s showrooms.

 The network of branches has expanded in this time to 19 locations.
-Fourteen of these branches are in East Anglia and five of them are situated south of the River Thames in Surrey, East Sussex, West Sussex and Kent.
+Fourteen of these branches are in East Anglia and five of them are situated south of the River Thames in Surrey, East Sussex and Kent.